BudiantoJang/article-rest-caching-searchEngine/README.md

-# Jang's Fundraising Application
+# Jang's Article Back-End Application

-This is a simple back-end system for fundraising application that allows users to create campaigns and contribute to other campaigns.
-To further improve the system, I have added JWT authentication and authorization to the system to make it more secure.
-I have also added Midtrans as a payment gateway to the system to make it more realistic and make it easier for contributors to make a payment.
+This is a simple back-end system for article application that allows users to create article and search for article.
+Implementing Redis and Redisearch makes the application faster, easier, and more efficient to use

-## Developing
 ### Prerequisites
 - Go 1.18
 - Docker